When people talk about the birth of a so-called ‘green’ economy, there is a considerable misunderstanding about what this concern.

 In many ways, cryptocurrencies such as Bitcoin may seem like strange candidates to underpin a green economy or sustainable investment portfolio.

 In the case of Bitcoin, for example, this tangible currency is effectively mined in the digital realm, while the process required to achieve this is extremely energy intensive.
-According to the numbers, miners utilise an estimated 215 kilowatt-hours of energy during each Bitcoin transaction, with a huge volume or interactions completed every single day.
+According to the numbers, miners utilize an estimated 215 kilowatt-hours of energy during each Bitcoin transaction, with a huge volume or interactions completed every single day.

 Not only does this pose a significant threat to the natural environment, but it is also entirely at odds with the building blocks of a green economy and global drive to combat climate change.